From Forming to Performing: Mastering the Forming Stage of Team Development

 Whether through shared calendars or video conferencing tools, ClickUp ensures that nobody misses a beat.
 Keep the meeting focused and efficient with a clear agenda.
 Earmark time for other members to raise concerns, seek clarifications, or make recommendations.

 The ClickUp Calendar View is a savior when it comes to conducting regular check-ins with the team.
-This way everyone knows the rhythm of 1-on-1 too, creating predictability on both ends.
+This way, everyone knows the rhythm of one-on-one, too, creating predictability on both ends.

-Here are some questions you can ask during your 1-on-1:
+Here are some questions you can ask during your one-on-one:

-💡 Pro Tip: Remember that 1-on-1 needs to be personally curated for each employee that you manage.
+💡 Pro Tip: Remember that one-on-one needs to be personally curated for each employee that you manage.
 A copy-paste approach might not work.
 Use a mix of questions like general questions, career questions, goals/aspirations alignment, and team-based relationship questions to make the check-in successful on both ends.
-But don’t stick to the script, and improve as needed.
+But don’t just stick to the script, and improvise as needed.

 Building a positive and supportive environment, especially during the forming stage, is crucial for creating winning teams.
 For starters, it sets the tone for team collaboration, which drives performance and productivity.